Opportunities (Let's Make Lots of Money): Usage in other media

 and climbed back to the top spot on 17 April, for a total of five weeks at number one.
 The song also reached number 12 on the Billboard Dance/Electronic Songs chart and number 25 on the Digital Songs chart.
 The increase in interest also affected other Pet Shop Boys songs, with "West End Girls" vaulting to number six on the Dance/Electronic Digital Songs chart.

-A version of the song remixed by Steve Lipson plays over the closing scenes of the film Tetris (2023).